klgallagher/klgallagher.github.io/_pages/talks.md

 ---

 ## Upcoming Talks & Conferences
-I will be presenting my work in the following sections at OSM:
+I will be presenting my work at the following upcoming conferences:
-  - OT33A - Autonomous Ocean Platform Applications in Biological Oceanography and Wildlife Ecology I
-  - P144A - Biophysical Interations in the Southern Ocean Across Spatiotemporal Scales II

-Additional work will be presented by collaborators and students in:
-  - P144A - Biophysical Interations in the Southern Ocean Across Spatiotemporal Scales I
-  - ME004 - Leveraging historical archives to reconstruct ecological processes across temporal and spatial scales
+- State of the Science Workshop - Talk - July 15 - 19 - Stony Brook University
+- SCAR Open Science Conference - Talk - August 19 - 23 - Pucon, Chile

 ## Previous Scientific Conferences
 My work has been presented, by myself and others, at the following scientific conferences.